bfil/brumobile/README.md

 A javascript framework for building mobile web applications.

-* MVC-enabled
+* MVC framework
 * Plugin architecture
-* Zepto-compatible
+* Compatible with Zepto
-* Works with PhoneGap, using the appropriate plugin provided.
+* Compatible with [Phonegap](http://phonega.com) (using the phonegap.js plugin provided).
-* Framework parts can be easily expanded/replaced (Router, Template Engine, Model, Animator, etc..)
+* Framework components (Router, Template Engine, Model, Animator, etc..) can be easily expanded/replaced.

 __Contributors__

 * [ShadowCloud](https://github.com/ShadowCloud)

-_This is still under development, contributors are welcome._
+_This is still under development, docs are still missing, but they'll be coming soon, contributors are welcome._

 Dependencies